Bhupalendra Malla

-Bhupalendra Malla (भुपालेंद्र मल्ल) was a Malla ruler and the eleventh king of Kantipur.
+Bhupalendra Malla (𑐨𑐸𑐥𑐵𑐮𑐾𑐣𑑂𑐡𑑂𑐬 𑐩𑐮𑑂𑐮) was a Malla ruler and the eleventh king of Kantipur.
 He succeeded his father Parthibendra Malla in 1687 as the King of Kantipur.

 Reign

 Bhupalendra was just eight years old when he ascended the throne.
-His mother Riddhilakshmi acted as the regent.
+His mother Riddhi Lakshmi acted as the regent.
 A minister named Lakshminarayan became the Chief Minister and supreme authority in the realm and even inscribed his name on the coins issued by Bhupalendra Malla.
 Lakshminarayan assassinated Chikuti, a prominent minister during the reign of Parthibendra Malla, and other significant nobles.
-Lakshminarayan was assassinated in 1690 following a rumor of illicit relationship with the regent, Riddhilkakshmi.
+Lakshminarayan was assassinated in 1690 following a rumor of illicit relationship with the regent, Riddhi Lakshmi.

 Bhupalendra's relationship with his mother gradually worsened and he soon started undertaking the administration.
 He was fond of military activity but never had any significant battles with the neighboring kingdoms.

 He died in 1700 at the age of 21 during his pilgrimage in Ayodhya and was succeeded by his son Bhaskara Malla.

+Literary works

+Bhupalendra Malla is known to have composed a drama named chora chakravarti pyakhan in the Newar language.